Terms and Conditions

 This is available to any student on request to the Accommodation Department.
 This is normally only available in Homestay families and the appropriate fee will be added to the student’s account.

-If our StudyCare insurance is taken out, any loss or damage to personal property which may occur while the student is living with a homestay family or at the College is covered within the terms of the policy.
+If a StudyCare Insurance Plus policy is taken out, any loss or damage to personal property which may occur while the student is living with a homestay family or at the College is covered within the terms of the policy.
 If you take out alternative cover, please ensure that your personal property is adequately protected.

-Information about your performance in each of your end-of-year assessments during your undergraduate studies will be collected by the College from the university at which you study to be used by the College to analyse the long term effectiveness of its own courses.
-All information collected by the College from universities at which you subsequently study will only be used in accordance with UK data protection law.
+With your consent, information about your performance in each of your end-of-year assessments during your undergraduate studies will be collected by the College from the university to which you progress.
+This information will be used by the College to analyse the long-term effectiveness of its own courses.
+Any data collected by the College in this way will only be used in accordance with current data protection legislation.

-Any reference in these Terms to liability of students shall also infer liability on the parents or guardian of the student, and such liability is joint and several.
+Any reference in these Terms to liability of students shall also imply liability on the parents or guardian of the student, and such liability is joint and several.

-No variation to these conditions is valid unless agreed in writing by the Principal provided always that the College reserves the right to make any addition, amendment or alteration to these conditions upon giving one term’s written notice of such change to all affected parents guardians and students.
+No variation to these Terms is valid unless agreed in writing by the Principal provided always that the College reserves the right to make any addition, amendment or alteration to these Terms upon giving one term’s written notice of such change to all affected students and, where applicable, their parents or guardians.

 The College is obliged to report on request visa status, attendance records and UK contact details to relevant UK government bodies.
 Study at the College is conditional upon students complying with all policies of UK government bodies at all times.
 A student wishing to continue their studies in the UK after studying at the College may need to reapply for a visa from outside the UK and should check UKVI policy guidance from time to time as to whether this applies.

-Please supply the College with personal email addresses and mobile telephone numbers prior to arrival, in order that we can communicate with you at all times (including transmission of student reports).
+Please supply the College with personal email addresses and mobile telephone numbers before beginning your studies so that we can communicate with you at all times (for example, to send you student reports).
 Please also advise of any changes as they occur.
 These are mandatory requirements of the UK visa authorities.

-Acceptance by the student, and also by his/her parent or legal guardian if the student is under 18 years of age, of a place to study at the College indicates that you:
+Your acceptance (or acceptance by your parent or legal guardian if you are under 18 years of age) of a place to study at the College indicates that you:

 Provided that the indemnity herein shall not extend to any claims, damages, costs or expenses in respect of and to the extent to which the College and member(s) of the staff or any of them shall be entitled to be indemnified under any policy of insurance.

-Without this indemnity, the student may not take part in an expedition organised by the College.
+Without this indemnity, the student may not take part in any outings organised by the College.

 We will acknowledge receipt of your complaint within 48 hours, and we aim to formally respond within 5 working days.

-These Terms and Conditions apply to all bookings commencing after 5 June 2017.
+These Terms apply to all bookings commencing after 10 August 2021.
 For bookings made prior to this date, please contact your admissions co-ordinator or College staff to obtain a copy of the relevant terms and conditions and refund policies which apply to your contract with us